 Cullen also learned that isolating nutrients can inhibit their effectiveness.
 "Most pills or powders today are constructed in a reductionist fashion using individually extracted nutrients (vitamin D + C + E) to form a multivitamin," she says.
 "But the reality is that when we purely isolate nutrients, they don't seem to work in the same way as they do in whole foods."
 Even if we altered our diets to include more nutrient-dense foods, it's tough to reach the recommended intake because our current food system is so starved of nutritional diversity and density, she says.

 The product itself resembles a mini energy bar.
 Each "bite" is dark green and roughly the size of a quarter.
-Though small in size, it's packed with 13 plant-based nutrient-dense ingredients:
+Though small in size, the bites are packed with 13 plant-based nutrient-dense ingredients:

 "Our beliefs are minimally processed, plants always, simpler is better, and algae whenever possible," Cullen says.
 Her team met with over 100 farmers and producers around the world to ensure that every ingredient passes four key criteria: It must be classified as real food, free of any unnecessary artificial additives, vegan-friendly, gluten-free, and algae-powered.